 Blog

-The blog is the most immediate layer of this project.
-It gathers shorter reflections, notes, and observations that capture thought in motion before it takes on a more structured form.
-Entries may begin as fragments or questions, but together they trace the gradual development of themes that reappear in essays and research.
-The blog is not intended as a finished product but as a workshop of ideas — a space where continuity is built through steady practice and ongoing exploration.
+The blog forms the second layer of this project.
+It brings together shorter reflections, notes, and observations that capture ideas in motion before they become more structured.
+Some entries begin as fragments or questions, yet over time they trace themes that later take shape in essays and research.
+The blog is less a finished product and more a workshop of ideas, a space where steady practice and exploration create continuity.

 Goals for blog & research